Oslandia/qgis-constrained-settings/README.md

 # Constraining user settings

 This repo shows how to constrain user settings using a QGIS Startup Script.
 Constrained user settings are settings that users cannot freely set or override.
+This targets environments where administrators set properties in the global settings file that shouldn't be freely modified by users in their user settings.

 The startup script is `pyqgis_startup.py`.
 And the path to this script is to be specified with the `PYQGIS_STARTUP` environment variable.
 For example: